Main Article Content

 A new question about identity arises with the possibility of brain stimulation technology being used in this way.
 After the synapse is weakened, does the individual indeed “go back” to the person she was before the traumatic event took place, or does she take on another, new identity?
 For example, say that before X went to war, at point A, he had normal fear responses to cars backfiring.
 After returning home from war, at point B, he suffered from PTSD and had an overactive fear response.
 After brain stimulation technology “erased” the traumatic memory, at point C he had a normal fear response once again.
 What brain stimulation technology does not do is erase X’s memory of going to war.
 So, the event at point B makes it impossible for point A and point C to be identical.
 X cannot “go back” to being X at point A when he is at point C. If the events at point B never happened, X could remain X at point A. At point C, he has not become X at point A, who would (as we know from the existence of point B) have PTSD from going to war.
 At point C he has become X at point C who does not have PTSD from going to war, necessarily making him different from X at point A. The artificial change imposed on X via brain stimulation interrupts the natural evolution of X as he moves along the points of his life.
 While this does not necessarily indicate that brain stimulation technology cannot be used, it does mean that individuals must understand that their identity will necessarily be altered by artificial means.

 Patients with dementia are often considered in debates over whether changes in memory result in changes in identity.
 The change is not artificial or natural, but clinical.
-Though this is a worthwhile question, the ethical issue that dementia raises with regards to brain stimulation technology involves memory enhancement rather than suppression.
+Though this is a worthwhile question, the ethical issue that dementia raises with regard to brain stimulation technology involves memory enhancement rather than suppression.
 Researchers have found a way to stimulate the hippocampus in rats so that they recall memories that they otherwise wouldn’t.[ii]Patients with dementia would undoubtedly benefit from such technology if it became available to humans.
 Though memory enhancement technology is not considered in this paper, the concept informs the ethical analysis of memory suppression technology as it applies to the loss of identity.
 In particular, where memory enhancement technology may result in the effective restoration of an individual’s identity, memory suppression technology may result in the diminution of an individual’s identity.

 If memory suppression technology were available, it would need to be regulated.
 Those regulations would dictate the set of individuals to whom the technology is available.
 What is not traumatic to one person may indeed be traumatic to another, however, so determining the limits of what is a normal fear response and what is not may be a difficult task.
 Further, the regulatory body would be faced with the question: If we have this technology, are we ethically compelled to use it to enhance healthy people, in furtherance of the ethical principle of beneficence?
 That is, if any memory leads to any level of negative reaction in an individual, why not “erase” those memories and improve that person’s overall quality of life?
 The technology might even be used to prevent future trauma.
 While it may not seem traumatic if a student has an unpleasant but innocuous encounter with his classmate, erasing that memory may prevent him from bringing guns to school as a result of ruminating over that unpleasant encounter.[iii]
 This in turn may prevent the need to use this technology to erase school shooting memories.